 4. Sixty percent of Gen Z shoppers won’t use apps or websites that load slowly or are difficult to navigate.

 Efficiency is definitely the name of the game for Gen Z: a recent survey found that nearly half of those belonging to Gen Z say that the ability to find things quickly is the most important aspect of shopping for them, writes Forbes.
 Retailers must ensure their online assets run smoothly and are intuitive.

 5. Sixty-three percent of Gen Z members prefer real people to celebrities when it comes to advertisements.

 Gen Z’s preference for real people demonstrates the importance of both transparency and trust to this generation of shoppers.
 Influencers can still be effective spokespeople for brands targeting Gen Z, but they must be speaking from an authentic place that aligns with the brand’s own values.

 Gen Z members are digital natives, meaning they cannot remember a world in which the internet wasn’t constantly available to them, writes Forbes.
 This is new: many millennials, the generation immediately preceding Gen Z, didn’t have regular (read: quick) internet access until they were well into their teens, and most didn’t have smartphones until after college.
 Though millennials have wasted no time becoming digitally proficient, the experience of Gen Z is completely different.

-By now you’ve heard the stat claiming that our average attention span is now just eight seconds long.
+By now you’ve heard the statistic claiming that our average attention span is now just eight seconds long.
 But—wait for it—there’s evidence Gen Z cuts that number in half.
 Really!
 But we’re not talking about a generation of attention-deficient people, writes Precision Dialogue, but rather a generation with a “four-second filter.”
-Brands therefore do not have any time to waste with Gen Z, and once they’ve captured their attention, they’ll have to keep it by being responsive and engaging.
+Therefore, brands do not have any time to waste with Gen Z, and once they’ve captured their attention, they’ll have to keep it by being responsive and engaging.